edwiincao/chunky/README.md

 * 404 Not Found response.

 ### tls.cpp
 This example program demonstrates HTTP over TLS.
-You will need to put a certificate and private key into a file named `server.pem`.
+It requires a certificate and private key in a file named `server.pem`.
+For testing convenience, a self-signed `server.pem` is provided in this distribution but please note that connecting clients will likely complain about an untrusted certificate that does not provide any real security.

 ### websocket.cpp
 This example program includes an implementation of the WebSocket data